 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-The PIN can become entrapped at the level of the supinator muscle.
+The PIN can become entrapped at the level of the supinator muscle at the arcade of Frohse.
 This can be related to excessive supination or pronation, and is more common in tennis players, violinists, and swimmers.
 It presents with painless wrist and finger drop with wrist extension weakness, but radial wrist extension and sensation is spared.

 With rheumatoid arthritis (RA), elbow synovitis can compress the PIN.
 The main differential diagnosis with RA is extensor tendon rupture.
 Elbow joint steroid injection has a 43% success rate.
 Early surgical nerve decompression, with or without synovectomy, results in good recovery, even in cases of failed joint injection.8